Sykamore: Biography

 Raised on her family's ranch outside Calgary, Ostrom grew up listening to country artists such as George Strait, The Dixie Chicks, and Alan Jackson.

 At the onset of her musical career, she made the decision to perform under a stage name.
 She stated "My real name is not a secret but I decided to take on another name mostly because I feel that my real name is not that memorable...I started thinking about titles that would reflect my music and I was thinking about how I would describe it and it was all very rootsy and tenacious and organic and it all lent itself to this sort of tree flavour and I thought, well maybe there's a tree name that would help us with titling this thing.
 And, honestly, sycamore was one of the first that I looked at and thought it was cool."

 Sykamore received first prize in the ATB Financial All-Albertan Songwriting contest, with her original song, "Heaven in the Pines."
 Her song I Can Make You Happy was featured on Season 8 of the Canadian television series Heartland.
 In 2015 she was nominated for the Canadian Country Music Association Discovery Award.

 In 2017, Sykamore signed with Home Team Publishing in Nashville after being discovered on Twitter by Rhett Akins, one of the company's co-founders along with his son Thomas Rhett.
-Reflecting on how he discovered Sykamore, Akins was quoted as saying, "I read her name, I was curious...I saw her face, I was intrigued...I heard her voice, I was done."
+Reflecting on how he discovered Sykamore, Akins said, "I read her name, I was curious...I saw her face, I was intrigued...I heard her voice, I was done."
 On 19 June 2019 it was announced that Sykamore had signed a record deal with Music Knox Records, a joint venture between producer Michael Knox and Broken Bow Records/BMG.
 Sykamore was the first artist to sign with the label partnership.
 In an article in Music Row Magazine, Knox was quoted as saying, "We couldn’t be prouder to have her as our first signing.
 When I first heard Sykamore, her voice grabbed my attention immediately.
 Being a song guy, when I found out that she was a writer on everything I was hearing, it was a no brainer for me."